jjwils/wordpress_cdk_fargate_python/README.md

-# Wordpress CDK in python
+# Wordpress CDK using Fargate and Aurora python Construct

 This uses the latest version of Wordpress in Dockerhub and AuroraMysql 3.05.1 (MySQL 8)